top of page

 Professor Syed Jamil Ahmed, Dhaka University

-Through ethnographic research at the old sites of Nilkuthis (historic sites of indigo cultivation), Professor Syed Jamil Ahmed will investigate ‘The Politics of Collective memory: Remembering Indigo Rebellion in Bangladesh today’.
-His key research questions are:
+Through ethnographic research at 14 sites of Nilkuthis (historic sites of indigo cultivation), Professor Syed Jamil Ahmed has explored ‘The Politics of Collective memory: Remembering Indigo Rebellion in Bangladesh today’.
+His key research questions were:

 1. How do contemporary peasants construct their identity by their regulation of the relationship between ‘remembering and forgetting’ the Nilchash/Nilbidroha?
 He is interested in three particular ideological strands embedded in recounting the narrative of the Nilbidroha: i) as people’s uprising / class struggle; ii) an uprising of people led by local zaminders; ii) an uprising led by Dudu Miyan, a militant leader of the Faraizi Movement, which had called on Muslims to return to ‘the true path of Islam’.